marioestima/marioestima/README.md

 ### Mobile Development

-React Native for cross-platform applications.
+React Native and Flutter for cross-platform applications.

 ---